Skip to main content

 • A friend, family member or someone associated with the accounts will need to help report the death to the credit bureaus.

-• Reporting the death to the credit bureaus can help prevent possible fraud or identity theft.
+• Reporting a death to the credit bureaus can help prevent possible fraud or identity theft.

 The last thing you want to be thinking about when a relative or loved one dies is what happens to their credit file.
-However, closing a credit file is one of the pieces of paperwork that unfortunately accompanies losing a loved one.
+However, managing credit accounts can be one of the pieces of paperwork that unfortunately accompanies losing a loved one.
 Below, let’s review what happens to a credit file when a person dies and how to report this information to the credit bureaus.

 What happens to a credit file after death?

-After a person dies, their credit file will need to be closed since it does not happen automatically.
+After a person dies, their credit file will need to be closed, as this does not happen automatically.
 Someone (usually a relative, loved one, friend or an individual associated with the credit card accounts) needs to report the death to the three main credit bureaus—Experian™, Equifax® and TransUnion®.
 Lenders also need to be notified, but the fate of the accounts depends on several other factors.

 Why should you report death to the credit bureaus?